kyma-project/control-plane/docs/kyma-environment-broker/03-10-orchestration.md

 Orchestration is a mechanism that allows you to upgrade Kyma Runtimes.
 To create an orchestration, [follow this tutorial](#tutorials-orchestrate-kyma-upgrade).
 After sending the request, the orchestration is processed by `KymaUpgradeManager`.
 It lists Shoots (Kyma Runtimes) in the Gardener cluster and narrows them to the IDs that you have specified in the request body.
 Then, `KymaUpgradeManager` performs the [upgrade steps](#details-runtime-operations) logic on the selected Runtimes.

-If Kyma Environment Broker is restarted, it reprocesses the orchestration with the `IN PROGRESS` state.
+If Kyma Environment Broker is restarted, it reprocesses the orchestration with the `CANCELING`, `IN PROGRESS`, and `PENDING` state.

 >**NOTE:** You need an OIDC ID token in the JWT format issued by a (configurable) OIDC provider which is trusted by Kyma Environment Broker.
 The `groups` claim must be present in the token, and furthermore the user must belong to the configurable admin group (`runtimeAdmin` by default) to create an orchestration.
 To fetch the orchestrations, the user must belong to the configurable operator group (`runtimeOperator` by default).

 Orchestration API consist of the following handlers:

 - `GET /orchestrations` - exposes data about all orchestrations.
-- `GET /orchestrations/{orchestration_id}` - exposes status of a single orchestration.
+- `GET /orchestrations/{orchestration_id}` - exposes the status of a single orchestration.
-- `PUT /orchestrations/{orchestration_id}/canceled` - cancels the orchestration with a given ID that is in progress or pending.
+- `PUT /orchestrations/{orchestration_id}/cancel` - cancels the orchestration with a given ID that is in progress or pending.
 - `GET /orchestrations/{orchestration_id}/operations` - exposes data about operations scheduled by the orchestration with a given ID.
 - `GET /orchestrations/{orchestration_id}/operations/{operation_id}` - exposes the detailed data about a single operation with a given ID.
 - `POST /upgrade/kyma` - schedules the orchestration.
 It requires specifying a request body.